1. Background on Signals

 In essence, the I/Q data represents the message signal.
-Because the I/Q data waveforms are cartesian translations of the polar amplitude and phase waveforms, it is not easy to visually tell what the nature of the message signal is from the I/Q data.
-To illustrate this, compare the red I and Q traces on the 3D I vs. Q plots in Figure 9 to the green trace in Figure 9.
-If we plot amplitude vs. time for the AM sine wave, we would display the message signal.
-If we plot the phase data vs. time for the AM sine wave, we would have a straight line.
-We would see sine waves for the I vs. time and Q vs. time waveforms as well, but the scale would be off, and this would not necessarily be the case for more complex digital modulation schemes where both amplitude and phase are modulated simultaneously.
+Because the I/Q data waveforms are Cartesian translations of the polar amplitude and phase waveforms, you may have trouble determining the nature of the message signal.
+For example, compare the red I and Q traces on the 3D I vs. Q plots in Figure 9 to the green trace in Figure 9.
+If you plot amplitude vs. time for the AM sine wave, you would see the message signal.
+If you plot the phase data vs. time for the AM sine wave, you would have a straight line.
+You would see sine waves for the I vs. time and Q vs. time waveforms as well, but the scale would be off, and this would not necessarily be the case for more complex digital modulation schemes where both amplitude and phase are modulated simultaneously.

 3. So Why Use I/Q Data?

-Because amplitude and phase data seem more intuitive, it would seem that we should use polar amplitude and phase data instead of cartesian I and Q data.
-However, practical hardware design concerns make I and Q data the better choice in this matter.
+Because amplitude and phase data seem more intuitive, you might assume you should use polar amplitude and phase data instead of Cartesian I and Q data.
+However, practical hardware design concerns make I and Q data the better choice.

-It is difficult to vary precisely the phase of a high-frequency carrier sine wave in a hardware circuit according to an input message signal.
+Precisely varying the phase of a high-frequency carrier sine wave in a hardware circuit according to an input message signal is difficult.
 A hardware signal modulator that manipulates the amplitude and phase of a carrier sine wave would therefore be expensive and difficult to design and build, and, as it turns out, not as flexible as a circuit that uses I and Q waveforms.
-To understand how we to avoid manipulating the phase of an RF carrier directly, we first return to trigonometry.
+To understand how to avoid manipulating the phase of an RF carrier directly, refer to the following I/Q modulation equations:

 Figure 10.
 Mathematical Background of I/Q Modulation